 PIL was founded in Singapore, newly independent, in March of 1967.

-- Chang Yun Chung founded the early company, and just ten shareholders with two former Dutch vessels renamed the Kota Singa and Kota Naga.
+- Chang Yun Chung founded the early company with just ten shareholders and two former Dutch vessels renamed the Kota Singa and Kota Naga.

-- The company’s first liner services were to Bangkok in Thailand and Jakarta in Indonesia.
+- The company’s first liner services were to Bangkok, Thailand, and Jakarta, Indonesia.
 The first international office for PIL was in Jakarta.

 - The company began containerizing with its first container ship acquired in 1981.
 It was called the Seahawk.